Associated Students of the University of Washington: Director of Internal Policy

 The Director of Internal Policy is a voting member of the Board of Directors.
 They serve as the Chair of the Judicial Committee and Parliamentarian to the Board of Directors.
 In addition to enforcing ASUW Elections violations and ensuring compliance with record-keeping guidelines, the Director plays a crucial role in upholding transparency and accountability within the organization.
-They oversee the adherence to the Open Public Meetings Act (OPMA) by registering and ensuring compliance of all internal ASUW meetings, including those of the Judicial Committee, Finance and Budget Committee, Joint Commissions Committee, Personnel Committee, Transfer Student Advocacy Committee, ASUW Senate, and Legislative Steering Committee.
+They oversee compliance with the Open Public Meetings Act (OPMA) by registering all qualifying internal ASUW meetings with the UW Office of Public Records including those of the Judicial Committee, Finance and Budget Committee, Joint Commissions Committee, Personnel Committee, Transfer Student Advocacy Committee, ASUW Senate, and Legislative Steering Committee.

 The Director manages ASUW's records, working with the Administrative Assistants to ensure proper records management and is the historian of the ASUW.
 The Director serves as a member of both the Graduate and Professional Student Senate and the Graduate and Professional Student Senate Executive Committee, with vote.
 They work with liaison entities to develop goals and strategies, establish specific benchmarks and metrics to measure their successes, and report progress to the Board of Directors.
 In case of conflicts or job description issues with liaison employees, the Director collaborates with the Personnel Director to recommend necessary corrective actions according to the ASUW Personnel Policy.
 The position is elected by instant run-off voting in the fourth week of spring quarter.